zigurous/unity-graphics-utils/Documentation~/articles/custom-meshes.md

 ## 🔰 Combining Meshes

 The **Graphics Utils** package includes a script to combine multiple meshes into a single mesh.
-This can sometimes be used to improve rendering performance, or as a way to create custom meshes and turn them into assets.
-Add the [CombineChildrenMeshes](/api/Zigurous.Graphics/CombineChildrenMeshes) script to a game object that includes an empty mesh filter.
-The script will combine the meshes of the children objects and apply the new combined mesh to the parent mesh filter.
+This can be used to improve rendering performance, or as a way to create custom meshes and turn them into assets.
+Add the [CombineChildrenMeshes](/api/Zigurous.Graphics/CombineChildrenMeshes) script to the parent game object of children meshes.
+The combined mesh will be assigned to the mesh filter of the parent object, and the child game objects will either be destroyed or disabled.

 You can also manually combine meshes through an extension method: